Building Fan Loyalty

 Perhaps its time to re-evaluate the meaning of fandom and look more closely at how technology can play an increasingly important role beyond the 90 minutes.

-We accept what drives human behaviour and emotion and use this understanding to help enhance the way in which clubs interact with their fanbase to improve loyalty.
 For every low calibre fan that becomes higher calibre, a positive shift in fan lifetime value delivers benefits for the club and the surrounding community and also goes some way to enhancing that positive vision of fandom.

 Image courtesy of Unsplash